mgeisler/version-sync/README.md

 This test will ensure that the dependencies mentioned in your `README.md` file is kept in sync with your crate version.

+## Release History

+This is a changelog describing the most important changes per release.

+### Version 0.1.0 — September 10th, 2017

+First public release with support for finding outdated version numbers in `dependencies` and `dev-dependencies`.

 ## License

 Textwrap can be distributed according to the [MIT license][mit].